iharden/orca_led/README.md

                   ***                                                        ***
                   **************************************************************
 *** Compatible with ORCA 5.0 ***
-The purpose of this little program is to facilitate the LED analysis as implemented in ORCA.
+The purpose of this little program is to facilitate the LED analysis as implemented in ORCA (https://orcaforum.kofo.mpg.de/app.php/portal).
 ORCA_LED does not help you with the calculations.
 It works only with ORCA output files.
 Its main purpose is to print the essential results of LED + it performs the decomposition of the interaction energy.
 However, it might be useful when you want to compare the outcomes of many LED analyzes.